Arminius-Software/face2video/README.md

 - [Automatic 1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) / [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge)
 - [Reactor](https://github.com/Gourieff/sd-webui-reactor)

 The Automatic 1111 (or Forge) API needs to be enabled.
-Add "--api" to the COMMANDLINE_ARGS in the webui-user.bat file in the Automatic 1111 directory.
+Add "--api" to the COMMANDLINE_ARGS in the webui-user.bat file in the Automatic 1111 (or Forge) directory.

 To install all other dependencies and set up all the needed folders, simply run the install.py script once.